Dr. Hedy Lee Kindler

 - Top Doctors – Chicago Magazine

-Medical Specializations
+Dr. Kindler’s Medical Specializations

 Dr. Kindler focuses on treating malignant pleural and peritoneal mesothelioma.
 She also ensures that all patient treatment plans are unified and tailored to each individual’s situation.

-For this reason, she collaborates with other medical professionals, like radiologists, nurses, and immunologists to review the cases of the patients under their care.
+For this reason, she collaborates with other medical professionals, like radiologists, nurses, and immunologists, to review the cases of the patients under their care.

 Pleurectomy and Decortication (P/D)

-Dr. Kindler has conducted several studies on using pleurectomy and decortication (P/D) to treat pleural mesothelioma.
+Dr. Kindler has conducted several studies using pleurectomy and decortication (P/D) to treat pleural mesothelioma.
 In P/D, the surgeons remove the diseased pleura — the lining surrounding the lungs (pleurectomy) — and any surrounding tumors (decortication).

 In her research, she discovered that the P/D is beneficial.
 She found that while the patient’s quality of life worsened in the month following the procedure, it did improve afterward.

-In one of her studies, she looked at patients’ quality of life before the surgery and then four more times between 1 and 11 months post-surgery.
+In one of her studies, she looked at patients’ quality of life before the surgery and four more times between 1 and 11 months post-surgery.

 Her study revealed that patients’ health-related quality of life improved after undergoing a P/D procedure.
 She also noticed that the patients whose quality of life improved the most were also the ones who had the worst symptoms before undergoing surgery.